aeonSolutions/PCB-Prototyping-Catalogue/README.md

 **Technical Suport** <br>
 Need technical suport for any of my projects i have freely available here ? <br>
 Need Technical suport in prototype a smart device like the ones i have available here ? <br>
 Cick [here](https://github.com/sponsors/aeonSolutions) or on the sponsor buttion at the top and right side pane.
 Thank you

 **Sponsor** <br>
-AeonLabs invests time and resources providing this open source hoardware electronics, please support AeonLabs and open-source hardware by purchasing products from AeonLabs!
+AeonLabs invests time and resources providing this open source hardware electronics, please support AeonLabs and open-source hardware by purchasing products from AeonLabs!
 Links at the top, bottom and right side pane.
 Thank you.

 <br>